The humerus is the long bone in the upper arm. A humeral shaft fracture is a fracture of the long, narrow part of the bone.

 - Falling onto an outstretched hand

-Factors that may increase your risk of a humeral shaft fracture include:
+Factors that may raise the risk of this type of fracture are:

 - Playing high impact sports

-You will be asked about your symptoms, medical history, and activities at the time of the injury.
-A physical exam will be done.
-Your arm will be examined.
+You will be asked about your symptoms, health history, and how the injury happened.
+An exam will be done.
+It will focus on your arm.

-Images will be taken of your arm to look for the fracture.
+Images will be taken of the arm to look for the fracture.
 This can be done with:

 |The Bones of the Body|